 Depending on the brand, latex hybrid mattresses may also have a layer of latex foam beneath the spring coil base to absorb shock and improve durability.

 As its name suggests, all-latex mattresses are made up of various layers of latex foam.
 These beds typically contain 3 to 4 layers of latex.
-Each layer is roughly 2 to 4 inches thick and can vary in firmness from soft to extra firm.
+Each layer is roughly 2 to 4 inches thick and can vary in firmness from soft to extra firm, with equally varying mattress thicknesses to match.

 Most all-latex mattresses have a base layer of firm to extra firm foam to create a stable support base and allow the bed to keep its shape.
 The top layer is often made of soft to medium foam to hug the body’s curves and prevent pressure points.